Amazon Prime Day phone deals 2020: the cheapest prices on top mobiles

 Overall, there are savings of up to 48% and prices starting as low as £34.99.
 That makes this a great time to get a new SIM-free phone from some of the biggest brands out there.

 For Apple fans, it's not looking so great.
 In fact, it appears that no Apple devices are included in Amazon Prime Day this year.
-But not to worry, if you are looking for the best iPhone deals we've included information about where to get them below.
+But not to worry, if you are looking for the best iPhone deals we've included information about where to get them below - just keep scrolling.

 For all of the best Amazon Prime Day phone deals available in 2020, scroll down and see all of the different discounts.